ZAC Prince is the founder and CEO of bankrupt wealth management crypto firm BlockFi.

 What happened to BlockFi?

-BlockFi was based in Jersey City, New Jersey initially but went on to expand into New York, Singapore, Argentina and Poland.
+BlockFi was based in Jersey City, New Jersey initially but went on to expanded into New York, Singapore, Argentina and Poland.

 In January 2018, BlockFi launched loans of US dollars backed by cryptocurrencies which meant clients could deposit Bitcoin (BTC) or Ethereum (ETH) and take out loans in fiat (dollars, euros and more) using the crypto as collateral.